Bologna, policeman saves a child from suffocation. Meloni: "Hero in uniform"

 Meloni applauds the policeman’s gesture: “Congratulations to Marco, a hero in uniform”

 Wednesday 4 January, at the immigration office in via Bovi Campeggi a Bologna a mom notices that her two-year-old boy is unconscious and asks for help.
-It intervenes like this Mark Tinello, agent 23-year-old of the State Police, who with extreme lucidity and promptness save life to the child who was suffocating, first practicing the Heimlich maneuver and then pulling out the child’s tongue, which thus returns to breathe.
+It intervenes like this Mark Tinello, agent 23-year-old of the State Police, who with extreme lucidity and promptness save life to the little one who was suffocating, first practicing the Heimlich maneuver and then pulling out the tongue of the child, who thus returns to breathe.
 “If he hadn’t acted like this, the child would have died,” the doctors later said.
 A moving story of great courage, to which the premier also applauds today Giorgia Meloni who writes on Facebook: “Congratulations to Marco, hero in uniform“.

 Bologna, child risks suffocating: the story of the rescue